-I regularly have people contact me asking advice about how to teach Beginner Swing Dance classes.
+People contact me regularly asking advice about how to teach Beginner Swing Dance classes.
 I’ve been teaching for a long time, since 1999, and I can’t really even guess just how many Beginner Lindy Hop lessons I’ve taught throughout the years.
-From about September 2009 to May 2014, I taught a minimum of 3 Beginner lessons a week, sometimes more, and I truly love to welcome new people to the dance.
+From about September 2009 to May 2014, I taught a minimum of 3 Beginner lessons a week, often more, and I truly love to welcome new people to the dance.
 It’s incredibly rewarding!

 Teaching for all these years has also been a great learning process.
 It’s a joy to teach adults their first dance steps and to give them that first taste of what Lindy Hop is all about.

-My teaching definitely evolved over time.
+My teaching evolved over time.
 I used to teach very differently than I do now.
-After working with Frankie and observing Beginner classes all over the world, and as a result of my own lessons and watching the cause and affect of my actions, I completely changed the way that I approach teaching.
+After working with Frankie and observing Beginner classes all over the world, and as a result of my own lessons and watching the cause and affect of my actions, I completely changed my approach to teaching.

 What is the Goal of a Beginner Swing Dance Lesson?

 Ultimately, my focus shifted because I began to identify the real goal of the Beginner lessons.
 Around 2006 I completely changed my mind about what the actual goal of the first Beginner Swing Dance lesson actually is.
 Before 2006 I had the mentality that it was about “getting it right, straight from the beginning” and that mindset made me want to get into a lot technique, connection work, and detailed information.
 I’ve since thrown all that out the window in my Beginner lessons.